fhcrc/nestly/docs/scons.rst

 Makefile), these :class:`SConsWrap` objects extend the usual nestly functionality with build dependencies.
 Specifically, there are functions that add targets to the nest.
 When SCons is invoked, these targets are identified as dependencies and the needed code is run.

-There are also aggregate functions (this is aggregate with a hard second "a"; rhymes with "Watergate") that don't get immediately called, but rather when the :meth:`~SConsWrap.finalize_aggregate` method is called.
+Typically, you will only need targets within some nest level to refer to things either in the same nest, or in parent nests.
+However, it is possible to operate on target collections which are not related in this way by using aggregate targets.

 Constructing an ``SConsWrap``
 =============================